Manu404/WikiRef/README.md

 For now, supported systems are:

-- Windows 64 bits from 7 and above.
+- Windows 64bits & 32bitsbits from 7 and above.
-- "Standard" Linux 64 bits like CentOS, Debian, Fedora, Ubuntu, and derivatives
+- Linux 64 bits  (Most desktop distributions like CentOS, Debian, Fedora, Ubuntu, and derivatives)
+- Linux ARM (Linux distributions running on Arm like Raspbian on Raspberry Pi Model 2+)
+- Linux ARM64 (Linux distributions running on 64-bit Arm like Ubuntu Server 64-bit on Raspberry Pi Model 3+)

 ##### Not yet supported system

 - MacOS support will be coming soon, after testing can be done.
-- Arm and arm64 architecture, both Linux and windows, will be supported in the future, for instance for raspberries.
-- There's no plan to support x86 architecture for any platform unless explicitly asked, let me know if it's the case.
-I consider this architecture to be totally outdated in 2023 and only remaining in niche sectors.
 - RHEL systems low to no chances to be supported.
+(CentOS and Fedora are tho)

-Remarks: I considered supported platform on which we have feedback of the software working.
-Tons of platforms can be technically already supported, but without guarantee and feedback it works on those systems, I prefer to let them in the "not yet supported system" by caution.
+Remarks: Supported platforms have been tested.
+Tons of platforms can be technically already supported, but without guarantee and feedback it works on those systems, I prefer to let them in the "not yet supported system" by caution. if you have any feebdack about a system not listed on which the tools run, feel free to contact me.

 In any case, if you need to build the solution for an architecture or system not supported, see "Build for not officially supported system" section at the end of this page.

+##### Tested systems

+The tool have been tested under those systems:

+- Windows
+  - Windows 10 Pro 64 bits 22H2
+  - Windows 11 [to complete]
+- Linux
+  - Debian-based
+    - Ubuntu Server 22.04
+    - Ubuntu Server 20.04
+    - Ubuntu Server 18.04
+    - Ubuntu Desktop 20.04
+    - Debian 11.6
+    - Debian 10.13
+  - Red Hat based
+    - Fedora Workstation 37.1
+    - Fedora Server 37.1
+    - CentOS Server 7
+    - CentOS Desktop 7
+  - OpenSuse Tumbleweed
+  - Alpine Standard 3.17.3

 ### Building the tool